This post may contain affiliate links. For more information, see our Disclosure page.

 You can create a really festive and charming Thanksgiving table with just a few items like pumpkins and pine cones.

 And add some ambiance by displaying candles in cute and creative holders!
-I used cheap votive candles, wine glasses from the dollar store and a handful of fake pine cones from the craft store to make these.
-Here’s a decent shot of my DIY table too.
-LOVE IT. 😍
+I used cheap votive candles, wine glasses from the dollar store, and a handful of fake pine cones from the craft store to make these. 😍

 Vases can be filled with anything.
 I picked up some sparkly vase filler and combined it with pine cones, pumpkins, flowers and a little scarecrow girl for the center of the table.
 The dollar store is a fantastic place to pick up glass items like wine glasses, vases and candle holders.
 For a dollar, you can’t beat it and there’s always a good selection of styles and sizes at our local store.

 Here’s a better shot of my candle holder.
 I think the pine cones cost me about $3 for the bag, and the acorns came with it.
 The votives were around 50 cents and the glass was only $1 which makes this a $2 candle holder.

 Hopefully, that gave you some inspiration for your own Thanksgiving decorations for your dinner table.
 You don’t need to spend a lot of time or money to create a festive atmosphere.
 But if things get tense with your family members, maybe it will be the pine cones that get thrown across the table instead of the mashed potatoes.

 And if things get really bad, you can always check out one of the movies on our Thanksgiving movie list that will make you appreciate your own family even more.

 If you liked it, then you shoulda put a pin on it